basakbozkurt/FactCheck-LLM/README.md

 # FactCheck-LLM
 This repository contains the performance results of different LLMs on fact-checking tasks.

-This document outlines the step-by-step instructions required to run Ollama.
+This document outlines the step-by-step instructions required to run Ollama and includes the code for measuring performance of different LLMs on fact-checking tasks.

+#Instructions for Running Ollama

 ## Download Ollama

-If you are using linux
+If you are using Linux:

     curl -L https://ollama.com/download/ollama-linux-amd64 -o ollama
     chmod +x ollama